 Concordia University, Canada

-Biodata: Dr. Chun-Yi Su received his Ph.D. degrees in control engineering from South China University of Technology in 1990.
-After a seven-year stint at the University of Victoria, he joined the Concordia University in 1998, where he is currently a Professor of Mechanical and Industrial Engineering and holds the Concordia University Research Chair in Control.
-He has also held several short-time visiting positions including a Chang Jiang Chair Professorship by China’s Ministry of Education and JSPS Invitation Fellowship from Japan, and Qian Ren Talents Professor from China.
-His research covers control theory and its applications to various mechanical systems, with a focus on control of systems involving hysteresis nonlinearities.
-He is the author or co-author of over 400 publications, which have appeared in journals, as book chapters and in conference proceedings.
-In addition to his academic activities, he has worked extensively with industrial organizations on various projects.
+Biodata: Prof. Chun-Yi Su received his Ph.D. degrees in control engineering from South China University of Technology in 1990.
+After a seven-year stint at the University of Victoria, he joined Concordia University in 1998, where he is currently a Professor of Mechanical, Industrial & Aerospace Engineering and holds the Concordia University Research Chair in Control.
+He has also held several short-time visiting positions including a Chang Jiang Chair Professorship by China’s Ministry of Education and JSPS Invitation Fellowship from Japan.